aws/aws-cdk/packages/@aws-cdk/aws-s3-deployment/README.md

   This is inline with best practices.
 If you use local disk assets, this will happen automatically whenever you modify the asset, since the S3 key is based on a hash of the asset contents.
+- The `deployedBucket` property exposes the destination bucket of the deployment.
+  The bucket is instatiated using a `getAtt` call, such that any constructs that utilize this bucket will add the bucket as a dependency.

 ## Development